All Episodes

 With that racist garbage on.

-Look at these dirty crack.
+Look at these dirty crackers.

 That's right.

-That's why everybody hates away.
+That's why everybody hates your head.

 That's right.

-The biggest terrorist on the fight is earth.
+The biggest terrorist on the face of this earth is the pale-faced man, woman, and child.

 Uh-huh.

-So President Trump runs on doing certain things.
+Okay, so President Trump runs on doing certain things.

 Because I told you many times in the 2016 campaign that this election was about the forgotten men and women in America.